jina-ai/docs/chapters/evaluation/index.rst

-Since Evaluation tends to focus only on some small parts of the `Documents` (IDs of the matches when evaluating Rankers, embedding when evaluating Encoders), it is not needed for `GroundTruth` to contain more information from the `Document` than the one that will be used by the Evaluators.
+Since Evaluation tends to focus only on some small parts of the `Documents` (IDs of the matches when evaluating Rankers, embedding when evaluating Encoders),
+GroundTruth does not need to contain more information from the Document than will be used by the Evaluator.

 It is important to note that the Documents inside the `IndexRequest` and `SerchRequest` are transformed by the `Drivers` inside the Flow while GroundTruth never changes, since is only used to analyze and compare to its paired `Document`